 In this weather, with the heating cranked up and germs flying around the office, you’re almost guaranteed to pick up a cough, cold, tickly throat, or all of the above.

-While many of us reach straight for the over-the-counter lozenges, here are some tastier ways to calm and soothe a raspy, sore throat.
+While many of us reach straight for the over-the-counter lozenges, or turn to antibiotics - which GPs have been told not to prescribe for a sore throat - here are some tastier ways to calm and soothe a raspy, sore throat.

 Sap from the marshmallow plant has been used to treat all manner of colds for hundreds of years, and the candy variety may still have healing properties.
 Plus, they’re soft, slippery and full of gelatin (which can coat your throat) so are easy to get down a sore throat.